valiton/node-msghub/README.md

 # msghub

-A simple communication layer for inter-process communcation between mulitple worker processes
+A simple communication layer for inter-process communcation between mulitple worker processes in a clustered environment.

+This module works best in combination with the [various-cluster](https://npmjs.org/package/various-cluster) module

 ## Getting Started